Filpill/blog-web/content/projects/github.md

 {{<mermaid>}}
 graph TD;
-    A(Go to your dot ssh directory which is storing ssh-keys)-->B["Type this command to generate an SSH Keypair: ssh-keygen -t rsa -b 4096 -C youremail@yourdomain.com"]
+    A(Go to your dot ssh directory which is storing ssh-keys)-->B["Type this command to generate an SSH Keypair:<br> ssh-keygen -t rsa -b 4096 -C youremail@yourdomain.com"]
-    B-->C["Name your SSH keys, and skip password prompts"] C-->D("Copy the public key of the two that were generated and paste into the Github settings where you are saving your public keys")
+    B-->C["Name your SSH keys, and skip password prompts"] C-->D("Copy the public key of the two that were generated and paste<br>
+into the Github settings where you are saving your public keys")
 {{< /mermaid >}}
 </div>